particle-iot/docs/src/content/guide/tools-and-features/console.md

 <img src="/assets/images/eventlogs/eventdata_raw.png" class="full-width" />

 You can copy the data to the clipboard if you click on the copy button.

+** Note: You can also navigate through the event list by using the up and down arrow keys **

+#### Clearing the event logs

+You can empty the list of received events by pressing on the Clear button.

 #### Pausing the event stream